A Neverending Dream: Year-end charts

-Other versions & remakes
+Other versions and remakes

 On the album Magic Fields, the song has a longer interlude between verse 2 and 3, so this version is 3:45 long.
 During 1996 and 1997 the band played the song on various television shows.
 For some reasons, they performed a short version of "A Neverending Dream" sometimes which was only approximately 2:30 long (without the 3rd verse and repeated refrain at the end).

 In 2006 the band re-recorded the song on their 4th album Lost in Paradise.
 José Alvarez-Brill remixed the song.
 The remake is called "A Neverending Dream" (Alvarez Album Edit) – 3:37.
 An instrumental version of this 2006 version was used to find a new singer, when Claudia Uhle left the band in July 2007.
 This was released on the 2007-single "I Feel Like You".

 A completely new recorded and composed version of "A Neverending Dream" is released on the album "555".
 This version (3:31) was released as third single of the album "555" on 3 July 2020.
 The Deluxe Edition of "555" contains the 1994 Original Demo Version of "A Neverending Dream" (3:17), too.

 Cascada cover

-In 2006, the song was covered by German group Cascada.
+In 2006, the song was covered by German dance music act Cascada.
 This song appears on their 2006 debut album, Everytime We Touch.
 It was the fifth single released in Germany by Cascada in 2006.
 It was Cascada's 4th UK single.
-The video for this song was released on 11 May 2007 on the music channel 'Fizz' and 'The Box'.
+The video for this song was released on 11 May 2007 on the music channels Fizz and The Box.
 The music video is strongly themed on Middle Eastern culture with singer Natalie Horler dancing in traditional clothing in front of backdrops like the desert, a typical harem and hammam.
-Despite a good top 15 position in Ireland, in the UK it charted at #46, on its first week of physical release, a big disappointment considering that all previous singles in the UK had gone top 10.
+Despite a good top 15 position in Ireland, in the UK it charted at No. 46 on its first week of physical release, a big disappointment considering that all previous singles in the UK had gone top 10.